 The single most time consuming job that the Vice-chief, Coordinator, or Instructor has is responsibility for helping candidates master the art of fire by friction.
 Candidates will look to these individuals for demonstration, explanation, guidance and encouragement.
 It is wise to advise candidates to make their sets on Monday and Tuesday.
 At the latest, they should be pumping on Wednesday.
 If the candidates, for some reason, have not popped their spark by the end of Friday night, a Saturday morning session will be necessary.

-The whole purpose of fire by friction is to force the candidate to devote all that he has to a challenging task.
-It is not easy, but if the candidate sticks with it, he will pop a spark.
-The candidate will not gain from the experience if someone else does any one of the steps for him.
-This is why the candidate must make his set himself.
-Firecrafters may explain how to form a certain part of the set and even demonstrate how to, but the candidate must make his own set.
+The whole purpose of fire by friction is to force the candidate to devote all that they have to a challenging task.
+It is not easy, but if the candidate sticks with it, they will pop a spark.
+The candidate will not gain from the experience if someone else does any one of the steps for them.
+This is why the candidate must make their own set.
+Firecrafters may explain how to form a certain part of the set and even demonstrate how to, but the candidate must make their own set.
 Firecrafters may also help them find suitable wood.
 When it comes to the actual pumping, you may not help apply pressure, pump the bow, or “warm” the set for the candidate.
 You may help stable the board, build the spark once obtained by the candidate, and gather some wood.

 Creating Fire-by-Friction takes a few key components and with proper guidance and initiative any Scout can complete this requirement.
 Many people have the misconception that the key component is strength and being able to bow quickly.
 Although this can get you fire, it is often only a tiring effort that more and more find less successful.
 The more vital components to creating fire-by-friction include pressure and consistency.
 If the Scout can provide the proper pressure, speed is not a factor.
 Many Firecrafters believe that every candidate can get a spark by doing the exact same process that they did as a candidate, however this is usually not the case.
 Each physical build and ability can be different and require different techniques to achieve fire.
 A shorter or smaller Scout cannot use the same techniques as a larger or taller Scout.